Disorders of glycemia exist on a continuum.

 Better pre-operative beta-cell function is the strongest predictor for remission.
 Clinical correlations of this include diabetes duration, glycaemic response to lifestyle and oral medication, and use of exogenous insulin.
 The latter is likely the most significant factor.
 The longer someone has been on exogenous insulin, there is little chance they will no longer be diabetic, irrespective of the amount of weight lost.
 The importance of identifying those who might have better outcomes could be a useful prediction tool, from a risk assessment point-of-view.

-Post-surgical follow-up requires B12, iron and vitamin D surveillance to prevent treatment-induced extra mortality or morbidity.
-In addition, the behavioural and psychosocial aspects and outcomes of weight loss surgery require further investigation.
+Post-surgical follow-up requires B12, iron, and vitamin D surveillance to prevent treatment-induced extra mortality or morbidity.
+In addition, the behavioral and psychosocial aspects and outcomes of weight loss surgery require further investigation.

 Clinical management and risk assessment considerations

 An important consideration from a long-term risk perspective is the impact of remission on diabetes complications.
 It is known from previous trials that clinical outcomes for people with T2DM are better with lower HbA1C levels.
 Even if remission is not achieved, any reduction in HbA1C and/or weight loss, through whichever means, is likely to be hugely beneficial and lower the risk of associated co-morbidities and long-term complications.
 Reduced cardiac events have been observed in patients with T2DM after bariatric surgery.
 However, no study has yet examined outcomes for people who achieve remission.